Despite the devastating earthquake that rocked the city a number of years ago, there are still plenty of great things to do in Christchurch!

 Undoubtedly, the weather is a lot better during the summer in Christchurch.
 Temperatures are regularly above 20 degrees and you can enjoy the numerous beaches and walking trails in the city.

 Conversely, it can get really cold during the winter here.
-I remember days when it got to freezing!
-Many of the days the temperature rarely went above 10 degrees.
+I remember days when it reached freezing!
+On many of the days, the temperature rarely went above 10 degrees.
 Unless you want to do winter sports then I would advise visiting Christchurch during the summer.

 Unless you want to do winter sports then I would advise visiting Christchurch during the summer.
 The weather is better and you can enjoy the beautiful outdoors without the threat of rain or freezing to death!

 Despite suffering in recent years, there are plenty of things to do in Christchurch.
 The city is coming back strong from the disaster and has a lot of great places to visit.